katarzynadutkowska/CMZ_data_explorer/README.md

 ## 📚 Acknowledgments

-If you use this tool for your research, please consider citing the underlying chemical modeling work and providing attribution in your paper or code.
+If you use this tool for your research, please consider citing the underlying chemical modeling work, to respect the work put into creating it.

 ---